-Per capita and local dues can be paid by logging into the detagamma.org website and selecting "Pay Alumnae Per Capita & Local Dues" from the drop down menu.
+Per capita and local dues can be paid by logging into the detagamma.org website and selecting "Pay Alumnae Per Capita & Local Dues" from the blue drop down menu.

-Educate Yourself on Delta Gamma's Belonging, Equity, Inclusion & Diversity Efforts
+Educate Yourself on Delta Gamma's Diversity, Equity & Inclusion Efforts

-We expect all volunteers to be aware of the organization's commitment to belonging, equity, inclusion & diversity (BEID) and be prepared to support future implementation of policies and practices to create a more equitable sisterhood.
-That means living by Delta Gamma's stated values and positional statement on inclusivity, being aware of where BEID resources can be found and actively supporting chapters in creating more open and welcoming spaces for all.
+We expect all volunteers to be aware of the organization's commitment to diversity, equity and inclusion (DEI) and be prepared to support future implementation of policies and practices to create a more equitable sisterhood.
+That means living by Delta Gamma's stated values and positional statement on inclusivity, being aware of where DEI resources can be found and actively supporting chapters in creating more open and welcoming spaces for all.
 Here are a few ways you can get started:

-- Reference the Belonging, Equity, Inclusion & Diversity page of the website to familiarize yourself with the organization's efforts and current initiatives and pay particular attention to the section about how to support women who have been victims of covert or overt racism; your role as an adviser is to listen and respond thoughtfully, and this guide will help you become aware of how to be helpful in these difficult situations. - Review the Positional Statement on Inclusivity and share it with other advisers and chapter members. - Work with chapter Honor Board members to understand how they can address racism through the Honor Board process. - Take time to watch the recordings of BEID-focused webinars about implicit bias, white privilege, microaggressions, and social class.
+- Reference the Diversity, Equity & Inclusion page of the website to familiarize yourself with the organization's efforts and current initiatives and pay particular attention to the section about how to support women who have been victims of covert or overt racism; your role as an adviser is to listen and respond thoughtfully, and this guide will help you become aware of how to be helpful in these difficult situations. - Review the Positional Statement on Inclusivity and share it with other advisers and chapter members. - Work with chapter Honor Board members to understand how they can address racism through the Honor Board process. - Take time to watch the recordings of DEI-focused webinars about implicit bias, white privilege, microaggressions, and social class.
 Determine how you can implement these into CMT meetings or chapter-wide discussions.